marylaure/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_image.rst

 You can also apply a declination :guilabel:`Offset` to the picture rotation.

+North Arrows

+   [proposition] North Arrow can be added directly from the Toolbar Menu [add link to the Toolbar Menu where the item is descibed] by      setting it to a north arrow picture, and linking it with a map [add item picture or add pic from the developper].

 .. note::

    Many of the north arrows do not have an 'N' added in the north arrow, this is